Early Birds Nursery

 The nursery operates from Bude Primary Federation therefore we work closely with the school to ensure children have the best possible transition and are ready for school when they start.
 We support children to visit the school and teachers visit children in the nursery environment.
 Each child's key person will also complete a transfer document summarizing the children's learning accross the Early Years Foundation Stage.
 We will work closely with you in preparing this document to ensure it is accurate and individual to each child.

 This continues after the children progress to school, ensuring communications and support continues when needed.
 It also allows the new children to meet the school but it also gives the reception class a chance to see the Nursery staff and old friends.

 Children who may move on to other schools will have their new class teacher invited in to observe the child/ren in their environment and to talk to the child's Key Person.
 Each child will pass their learning journey onto their new teacher to share their learning experiences so far, this will include a transfer document to pass on assessments for each area of learning.

 - Specialist skills or training our staff have

-All staff receive safeguarding training and the manager attends a more intensive Multi Agency Safeguarding training.
+All staff receive safeguarding training and the management team attends a more intensive Multi Agency Safeguarding training.